White-naped crane: Relationship with humans

 In recent years, there has been an increase in crane and human conflict due to the expansion of agricultural practices.
 Larger areas of land within the distribution of the white-naped crane used to be available for grazing and foraging, but agricultural lands have been developed and this contributes to the fragmentation of wetland habitats.
 Agricultural fields provide an ideal food source for white-naped cranes; therefore, they will feed off of the crops and damage them.
 This creates problems with farmers and sometimes the hunting and killing of a crane.
 Methods to reduce such conflicts include visual and acoustic disturbance, physical barriers and changes in farming practice.

+In captivity, there is a risk that hatchlings imprint on humans, which can cause them to reject same-species mates, and prefer to bond with humans.
+A notable example of this was Walnut, whose two-decade bond with her keeper Chris Crowe was widely reported.

 Status and conservation

 The white-naped crane is listed as vulnerable on the IUCN Red List, as well as on CITES Appendices I and II.
-An estimated 3,700 to 4,500 individuals remain in the wild.
+An estimated 3,700 to 4,500 mature individuals remain in the wild, as of 2018.
 There is some form of legal protection and the creation of protected areas put in place by all countries within its distribution range.
 Long term monitoring has been carried out in Russia, as well as northeast Mongolia.
 Notably, some of the important habitats of the white-naped crane are owned by the waterbird flyway site network under the East Asian – Australasian Flyway Partnership.
 These sites have been proposed to be nominated as protected wetland sites by RAMSAR.
 According to the IUCN Red List, they have proposed to establish certain transboundary protected areas between Russia, China and North Korea as well.
 Artificial feeding stations have also been put in place in Japan, which has been shown to increase their wintering population.
 Banding and use of radio telemetry has been used to study the migration routes and wintering areas of this species in order to better understand how they can be protected.